sydlou8/Capstone1---Accounting-Ledger/README.md

 >    3. display deposits only
 >    4. display all transactions

-#### *3. Reports Class*
-> 1. Contains different logic for the reports Screen.
->    1. Adds a bunch of different values in transaction list to get the desired output
->    2. utilizes filtering to handle different methods based on desire

 ### UI (Views)
 #### *1. UserInterface Class*
 > 1. Contains all screens for the application.